Types of Melanoma

 What It Is: “Acral” comes from the Greek word akron, meaning extremity, and the disease typically appears on the palms, soles, or under the nails.
 Less than 5% of all melanomas are acral lentiginous melanoma (subungual melanoma), but it is the most common melanoma in African-Americans and Asians.

 How It Progresses: Because of the misconceptions that melanomas only occur in sun-exposed areas and that dark-skinned and Asian people are not at risk for melanoma, these melanomas are often discovered later than other types.

 Signs: These melanomas look like bruises or injuries to the palms, soles, or nail beds, which is why they are often not diagnosed early.
 When they appear as lesions, they are usually tan, brown, or black, with variations in color and irregular borders.
 When a melanoma occurs under the fingernail or toenail, it may present as a brown, black, or even a blue streak in the nail.
 In darkly pigmented individuals such as African Americans, it can be completely normal to have darker streaks under the nail because of the increased amount of melanin that their normal melanocytes produce.
-However, in a Caucasian or similarly lightly pigmented person, dark streaks in the nail are very rare, and any streak that cannot be explained by a trauma must be seriously considered for a biopsy to prove that there is no cancer under the nail.
+However, in a White or similarly lightly pigmented person, dark streaks in the nail are very rare, and any streak that cannot be explained by a trauma must be seriously considered for a biopsy to prove that there is no cancer under the nail.

 Melanomas Without a Primary (Internal Areas)

 About 5% to 10% of melanomas are found first in internal areas of the body, such as lymph nodes or internal organs, without any obvious signs on the skin.

 Some doctors believe that most of these melanomas originate on the skin and arise from:

 - Melanomas of the skin that were incompletely removed

 - “Regressed” melanomas: when your body’s immune system may have destroyed a portion of the cancerous cells in a skin melanoma but not before some melanoma cells were able to get into lymph nodes or blood vessels

 - Pigmented cells that traveled to the lymph nodes and were transformed into melanoma